Gluttony: Training Your Body for Eternity

 PS.
 Over 102 men are in the Champion Husband January Challenge.
 There is still time to join.
 It's the most power packed challenged that has ever arrived in your inbox.
 Join now at ChampionHusband.com

-Read more from Lantz Howard
+Read more from Wholehearted Leadership by Lantz Howard